A brief overview of Public Service Mutuals and their benefits.

 What is a public service mutual?

-There are now over 100 public service mutuals across England, delivering public services across a wide range of sectors.
-Public service mutuals can be seen on our interactive map.
+There are now approximately 115 public service mutuals across England, delivering an estimated £1.6billion of public services across a wide range of sectors.
+You can see where they’re operating on this interactive map.

-What are the benefits of the mutual model?
+What are the benefits of the public service mutual model?